cvisco/eslint-plugin-requirejs/README.md

 * [no-commonjs-wrapper](docs/rules/no-commonjs-wrapper.md): Disallow use of Simplified CommonJS Wrapper (off by default)
 * [no-commonjs-return](docs/rules/no-commonjs-return.md): Disallow use of `return` statement in a module definition when using Simplified CommonJS Wrapper (off by default)
 * [no-commonjs-exports](docs/rules/no-commonjs-exports.md): Disallow use of `exports` in a module definition when using Simplified CommonJS Wrapper (off by default)
+* [no-commonjs-module-exports](docs/rules/no-commonjs-module-exports.md): Disallow use of `module.exports` in a module definition when using Simplified CommonJS Wrapper (off by default)

 ### Don't see the rule you're looking for?